whiskey drink in speakeasy

 Vibe:

-Old-School Neighborhood Bar
+Old-School Neighborhood Dive Bar

 Jim’s is reminiscent of neighborhood camaraderie, and it will transport you to a different era.
 With its wood paneling, vintage décor, and walls adorned with family pictures and memorabilia, it has the charm of a 70’s basement.
 The old-school vibe is reminiscent of a cozy family gathering.